nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 Now we'll use the topology from `tree`, but get more accurate branch lengths and a time-resolved tree.
 This adjusts branch lengths in the tree to position tips by their sample date and infer the most likely time of their ancestors, using [TreeTime](https://github.com/neherlab/treetime).
-There are _many_ options that can be specified here in `refine` to help you get a good tree - you can read about them [here](/docs/bioinformatics/modules).
+There are _many_ options that can be specified here in `refine` to help you get a good tree.
+You can read about them in [the bioinformatics commands reference](/docs/bioinformatics/commands#refine).

 `refine` will produce as output:
 * another tree (newick format)